vidyadharrao/vidyadharrao/README.md

 - 🌱 I’m currently learning engineering challenges involved in bulidng and deployong large scale machine learning systems.
 - 💞️ I’m looking to collaborate on applied research areas in machine learning with domain experts.
-- 📫 For any queries or inqueries or colloborations,
+- 📫 For any queries or inqueries or colloborations, please reference to my github page here: <a href=https://vidyadharrao.github.io/> Vidyadhar Rao </a>